What is Brain Fog?

 Brain fog results from a variety of lifestyle factors that affects brain functioning.
 Some of these causes include:

 Many people suffer from anxiety due to the lifestyles they lead.
 Stress can affect the functioning of the brain, and constant stress can lead to brain fatigue and brain fog.
-As the body’s stress levels increase, symptoms of brain fog may increase as well (x).
+As the body’s stress levels increase, symptoms of it may increase as well (x).

 Poor sleeping habits are one of the significant causes of brain fog.
 The brain requires at least eight hours of sleep every night to function efficiently.
 While the body sleeps, cerebral fluid flows into the brain to clear toxins built up by anxiety and stress during the day and build new brain cells.
 Sleep deprivation causes issues with brain functioning such as brain fog, confusion and forgetfulness (x).

-There are four major hormones that must be in balance to prevent brain fog.
+There are four major hormones that must be in balance to prevent it.
 Hormonal imbalance may cause the brain to inadequately adjust, leading to fatigue.
 Hormones that may affect the functioning of the brain include:

 Thyroid – Low levels of thyroid hormones cause brain function to slow down, resulting in brain fog.

 Estrogen – This is one of the most important hormones that prevent the brain from declining.
 The female brain usually begins to slow down due to cerebral metabolism at about 40 years of age.
-At this stage, brain fog may start to develop.
+At this stage, it may start to develop.

-Insulin – Consumption of too much sugar can cause blood sugar levels to fall due to a spike in insulin, leading to brain fog.
+Insulin – Consumption of too much sugar can cause blood sugar levels to fall due to a spike in insulin, leading to it.

-Cortisol – A change in cortisol levels can lead to brain fog.
+Cortisol – A change in cortisol levels can lead to it.
 When cortisol levels suddenly spike or fall, brain fog may be experienced (x).

 Other causes of brain fog include food allergies and nutritional deficiencies.
 Food allergies can result in a mental fog, while poor nutrition can cause the brain to operate at a slower rate.
 Certain nutrients are needed for the smooth functioning of the brain.
 When these nutrients are absent, the brain may not function as effectively as it should (x).